-An employee or colleague who is struggling can’t leave their issues at home - having workplace conversations about mental health is the best thing you can do to improve your business in 2019.
+An employee or colleague who is struggling can’t leave their issues at home - having workplace conversations about mental health is the best thing you can do to improve your business.

-It’s a new year and my LinkedIn feed has been flooded with optimistic messages of people’s hopes, dreams and goals for their work and their business in 2019.
+It’s a new year and my LinkedIn feed has been flooded with optimistic messages of people’s hopes, dreams and goals for their work and their business.
 I love this time of year - that uplifting and euphoric feeling that comes with new beginnings is infectious and anything seems possible.

 But, unfortunately, that feeling rarely lasts and for many of us it will give way to feelings of stress, anxiety and depression as work starts to pile up and personal issues begin to strain our relationships.
 Looking at the months ahead, how can you identify an employee or colleague who is struggling, and what can you do to help them?

 NO MATTER THE TRIGGER, PROVIDE HELP

 Research conducted by beyondblue in 2014 revealed that one in five Australian employees had taken time off work due to feeling mentally unwell in the preceding 12 months.

 While some mental health issues can have workplace triggers, such as job stress, toxic cultural environments and overwork, many others are triggered by personal factors in an employee’s life.
 However, this does not mean help shouldn’t be provided within the workplace.